-For those who want even more dedicated treatment, there is even a VIP lounge on the third floor, where private breakfast can be served in an elegantly furnished space.
+For those who want even more dedicated treatment, Sakmut Boutique Hotel has a VIP lounge on the third floor, where private breakfast can be served in an elegantly furnished space.

 7. Food for eye, tongue, and thought

-If you are too lazy to dress up, you can order food in the pool area too.
-Sandwiches and burgers are good poolside bites ideas!
+If you are too lazy to dress up, you can order food in the pool area as well.
+Sandwiches and burgers are good poolside bite ideas!

-For high-class experience, order a High Tea in the Svakum Lounge!
+For a high-class experience, get High Tea in the Svakum Lounge!
 Be prepared to taste a selection of mini pizzas, canapés, spring rolls, fresh fruits, and Khmer and international homemade cakes!

-For those who want to enjoy their evening in privacy, Mystique Garden is a dedicated place for romantic dinners, away from the other guests’ view.
+If you want to enjoy your evening in privacy, Mystique Garden is a dedicated place for romantic dinners, away from the other guests’ views.

 Finally, if you want to be in total control of what you eat, you can join Sakmut’s cooking class!
 Their chef will bring you to the local farm and market, and teach you how to prepare and cook Khmer dishes!